mostafa-gamal-97/Finding-Donor-For-Charity/README.md

 This project was part of Udacity's Machine Learning Nanodegree.

-census.csv and visuals.py were included with project files.
+census.csv and visuals.py files were included with project files.